-Google’s click-to-call ad program, which started only a year ago, is generating “millions of calls every month” said a Google SVP Jonathan Rosenberg.
+Google’s click-to-call ad program, which started only a year ago, is generating “millions of calls every month” said Google SVP, Jonathan Rosenberg.
 That quote came from a post by Greg Sterling called “A Year Later Even Google Surprised By Success Of Click-To-Call”.

 How does this relate to Fonolo and your call center?
 It is more evidence that people have a strong desire to “cross channels”.
 That is, they want to cross from browsing to calling.
-While Google’s program is aimed at off-site marketing (via AdWords) the same applies to converting people who are on your site.
+While Google’s program is aimed at off-site marketing (via AdWords) the same applies to converting website visitors.

 Especially in a mobile context

 This is especially true of mobile users.
 Whether they are browsing your site via a mobile browser or using your custom mobile app, giving them an efficient way to connect with your call center is critical.

 Since smartphone penetration continues to grow rapidly, the impact of doing so is going to get greater and greater.
 Sterling asked Google exec, Surojit Chatterjee, about this and the response was that the product is available around the world but that call volumes “follow the growth of smartphones.”
 Exactly as you would expect.

 Your mobile site needs to include smartphone calls